| Mount

 Vernon team which lost to Valley in the championship game-the last

 time Mt.
 Vernon has played a title game.
+"We

 don't get there too often," he said.
 "We've got to go